dheero/OBF.github.io/wiki/Google_Summer_of_Code_Application_Evaluation.md

-2. When ranking student applications against each other, weigh the complete picture, a significant part of which is the long-term prospect of the student continuing to enrich or advancing your open- source project or phyloinformatics as a field through what you will teach him or her over the summer.
+2. When ranking student applications against each other, weigh the complete picture, a significant part of which is the long-term prospect of the student continuing to enrich or advancing your open- source project or bioinformatics as a field through what you will teach him or her over the summer.
 If an application seems more solid technically than another but the student's career and personal interests and past activities suggest that he/she would likely disappear immediately after Summer of Code ends, would you still prefer to invest your mentoring time in that student?
-Our goal in participating in GSoC is not just to get things done, but to train and recruit future phyloinformatics open-source software contributors.
+Our goal in participating in GSoC is not just to get things done, but to train and recruit future bioinformatics open-source software contributors.